bitsofcotton/p1/README.md

 then, next skipped prediction, we predict x+\_skip:=(\[A_0,...,A_n\]-\[B,O,...,O\])x if we are lucky, x+\_skip=(\[O,A_1,...,A_n\]x, so we predict: x+\_skip\_p=Bx, the data remains is the data another status bits, so recursive of them, cut some invariant.
+But in fact, the result we have is unstable if original status bits is too small because of splitted status causes no use what we calculate into status bits (rank shrink on everywhere).

 # How to use:
     P1I<double> p(/* status length */, /* variable dimension */,